CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ```

 Now, picking primary keys is a tricky problem.
 You need to make sure that you pick some kind of
-identifier which you know won't be repeated.
+identifier which you know can't be repeated.
+Usually arbitrary incrementing numbers are good,
+but they're not always ideal.

 ## EXERCISE : Primary Keys